stevenbeales/mental-test/README.md

 See the [Contribution Guidelines](https://github.com/stevenbeales/mental-test/blob/master/CONTRIBUTING.md)

+This project is intended to be a space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-Please install Overcommit (gem install overcommit).
+Please install Overcommit (gem install overcommit) before committing any code.

-Overcommit Git hooks exist to check check-in comments and to check code against:
+Overcommit Git hooks exist to check check-in comments and to verify code against:

-Reek (check for code smells - see ./config.reek for configuration) Bundle-audit (check for security vulnerabilities) Rubocop (lint code - see ./rubocop.yml for configuration) Fasterer (performance checks - see ./fasterer.yml for configuration)
+1) Reek (check for code smells - see ./config.reek for configuration)
+2) Bundle-audit (check for security vulnerabilities)
+3) Rubocop (lint code - see ./rubocop.yml for configuration)
+4) Fasterer (performance checks - see ./fasterer.yml for configuration)

 See ./overcommit.yml for Overcommit configuration

+## Deployment

+The project may be deployed to Heroku.
+Full details of this deployment are beyond the scope of this README.
+The ./Procfile, ./heroku.yml and ./app.json configuration files exist to support the 3 different kinds of Heroku deployment (Heroku16, Container and API).

 ### Resources